We invited the community to help Council keep improving how we consult and engage you in Council decisions.

-Your feedback and suggestions will help us update Boroondara’s Community Engagement Policy.
+The feedback and suggestions we received will help us update Boroondara’s Community Engagement Policy.
 This policy is a commitment to community consultation and public participation in council decision-making.

 Snapshot of community engagement